DeyYed/DeyCook/README.md

 # DeyCook — AI Five‑Star Chef

 Premium, responsive white‑theme app where you add ingredients and an AI chef composes a refined recipe.
-Includes an Express backend that calls Google Gemini via REST (with a local mock mode).
+Includes an Express backend that calls Google Gemini via REST.

 ## Features